Skullcandy Grind Fuel: Review

 The Skullcandy Push Active in-ear headphones are a less expensive option.
 If you can spend a little more, the Anker Soundcore Liberty Air 2 Pro earbuds, which cost $129.99, block outside sounds the best of any headphones that cost less than $150.

-Should I download Skullcandy App?
+Should I download the Skullcandy App?

 The Skullcandy app lets you use Grind Fuel’s paid software features.
-This lets you track your tiles and share your music for free with other Skull-iQ headphones.
+This enables you to track your tiles and share your music for free with other Skull-iQ headphones.
 The headphones show how much battery life is left, and firmware updates can be used to get the latest security changes and features.

 Related articles